 - under section 4(2) of the Immigration and Asylum Act 1999 by the Home Office

-- by a local authority under section 21 of the National Assistance Act 1948
+- by a local council under section 21 of the National Assistance Act 1948

-- those receiving compulsory treatment under a court order, or who are detained in an NHS hospital or deprived of their liberty (for example, under the Mental Health Act 1983 or the Mental Capacity Act 2005) who are exempt from charge for all treatment provided, in accordance with the court order, or for the duration of their detention
+People receiving compulsory treatment under a court order, or who are liable to be detained in an NHS hospital or deprived of their liberty (for example, under the Mental Health Act 1983 or the Mental Capacity Act 2005) are exempt from charge for all treatment provided, in accordance with the court order, or for the duration of their detention.

-There may also be exceptional humanitarian reasons where the secretary of state can determine that treatment should be provided.
-This exemption also applies to their child and/or companion an individual’s child who is authorised to travel with them, for whom the exemption is limited to treatment that cannot await their return home.
+There may also be exceptional humanitarian reasons where the secretary of state can determine that a person is exempt from charges for relevant services.
+This exemption also applies to their child or companion who is authorised to travel with them but is limited to treatment that cannot wait until their return home.

 Services in Scotland